gokhanbarisaker/Android-Facebook-Utilities/README.md

-!!!: Not recomemded to use, as V3 Facebook API covers the similar solution.
+!!!: Not recomemded to use
+!!!: as Android Facebook SDK v3 covers the similar solution with UILifecycleHelper Class.